General College of DuPage FAQs

 The COD commencement ceremony has been cancelled.
-A virtual commencement ceremony will be scheduled for a later date.
-Please check cod.edu for continued updates.
+A virtual commencement ceremony has been scheduled for Thursday, June 11.
+Please visit the Commencement website for information.

-Through May 15, no College facilities will be available for student use.
-The library, computer laboratories and other laboratories will be physically closed, but many online services remain available.
+Until further notice, no College facilities will be available for student use.
+The Library, computer laboratories and other laboratories will be physically closed, but many online services remain available.
 Visit Student Resources to access student and online learning services.

 Financial aid is being disbursed to student accounts as scheduled.
 Students anticipating a student account refund are encouraged to enroll in direct deposit.
 This is the safest and fastest way to get your refund.
 Follow these steps to enroll.